 Below is an overview of the key risk factors and mitigating actions.
 These risk factors are viewed by Avantium's management team as being the most relevant.
-The company has put in place mitigating actions to counter the identified risks, which are categorized as follows: Strategy and Technology: Operations: Finance and Reporting: and Legal and Compliance.
+The company has put in place mitigating actions to counter the identified risks, which are categorized as follows: Strategy and Technology; Operations; Finance and Reporting; and Legal and Compliance.

-Financing

-Risks
+Strategy and Technology

-- Avantium may continue to incur financial losses for the foreseeable future and may never achieve or sustain profitability.
+Risks Mitigating factors Financing Avantium may continue to incur financial losses for the foreseeable future and may never achieve or sustain profitability.
 At closing of the 2020 accounts, Avantium's cash position was €26.6 million.
-Avantium's cash spending in 2020 was €18.8 million. - Avantium may fail to obtain timely funding, thereby preventing the company from continuing as a going concern, as well as preventing the company from executing its strategy, delivering on its commitments and obligations towards partners and in grant programmes, retaining key employees and meeting payment obligations; and/or funding may only be available under unfavourable conditions for the company and its stakeholders. - Although capital markets today are positive and liquid, it is possible that capital markets will be in a negative state when Avantium wants to engage with them. - Should Avantium not be able to take a positive Final Investment Decision (FID), access to financing will become difficult. - Current funding of Avantium is dependent on grant income which is not a sustainable funding source.

-Mitigating factors

-- Ensuring that commercial and business milestones are achieved, thereby resulting in commercial and technical validation, and that partners are attracted in order to de-risk the technology - Attracting additional and timely sources of funding, consisting of a combination of equity, subsidies and/or debt.
-In the Annual General Meeting on 14 May 2020, Avantium received approval to issue new share capital up to 20% of its existing capital. - Actively managing relationships with all relevant stakeholders, including shareholders and potential investors. - Actively monitoring commitments and compliance under grant programmes. - Preparing and considering portfolio decisions to prioritise resources and/or divest parts of the business or technologies. - Managing cash prudently, without jeopardising strategic progress or compromising the safety of employees and the company's technologies and freedom to operate. - Constantly monitoring the national/international grant landscape for new opportunities.

-Final Investment Decision

-- Avantium may not be able to take a timely and positive FID on the construction of the FDCA flagship plant.
+Avantium's cash spending in 2020 was €18.8 million.
+Avantium may fail to obtain timely funding, thereby preventing the company from continuing as a going concern, as well as preventing the company from executing its strategy, delivering on its commitments and obligations towards partners and in grant programmes, retaining key employees and meeting payment obligations; and/or funding may only be available under unfavourable conditions for the company and its stakeholders.
+Although capital markets today are positive and liquid, it is possible that capital markets will be in a negative state when Avantium wants to engage with them.
+Should Avantium not be able to take a positive Final Investment Decision (FID), access to financing will become difficult.
+Current funding of Avantium is dependent on grant income which is not a sustainable funding source.
+Ensuring that commercial and business milestones are achieved, thereby resulting in commercial and technical validation, and that partners are attracted in order to de-risk the technology scale-up.
+Attracting additional and timely sources of funding, consisting of a combination of equity, subsidies and/or debt.
+In the Annual General Meeting on 14 May 2020, Avantium received approval to issue new share capital up to 20% of its existing capital.
+Actively managing relationships with all relevant stakeholders, including shareholders and potential investors.
+Actively monitoring commitments and compliance under grant programmes.
+Preparing and considering portfolio decisions to prioritise resources and/or divest parts of the business or technologies.
+Managing cash prudently, without jeopardising strategic progress or compromising the safety of employees and the company's technologies and freedom to operate.
+Constantly monitoring the national/international grant landscape for new opportunities.
+Final Investment Decision Avantium may not be able to take a timely and positive FID on the construction of the FDCA flagship plant.
 Such positive FID is based on the fulfilment of three key conditions: (i) securing €150 million financing (excluding 20% contingency), (ii) obtaining offtake commitments of 50% of the capacity of the flagship plant, and (iii) finalising the engineering and establishing the supply chain.
-Avantium may subsequently not be able to build, start-up and operate a flagship plant for the production of FDCA in full, on time and within budget. - Actively managing a sales funnel process targeting and engaging potential and future customers. - Actively discussing debt financing, additional grants and additional equity financing. - Finalising the engineering with the company's engineering partner and with other parties in the supply chain to access raw material feed stock, sale of by-products and access to polymerisation capacity.

-Commercial validation of YXY Technology
+Avantium may subsequently not be able to build, start-up and operate a flagship plant for the production of FDCA in full, on time and within budget.
+Actively managing a sales funnel process targeting and engaging potential and future customers.
+Actively discussing debt financing, additional grants and additional equity financing.
+Finalising the engineering with the company's engineering partner and with other parties in the supply chain to access raw material feed stock, sale of by-products and access to polymerisation capacity.
+Commercial validation of YXY Technology Avantium Renewable Polymers may not be able to commercialise its YXY Technology through the production and sale of its products FDCA and PEF and may not be able to subsequently execute its licensing strategy.
+Implementing a market entrance strategy based on its value propositions in different applications and market segments.
+In time, when volumes increase and cost-price decreases, different segments become accessible.
+Selling licences for larger, industrial scale plants, once the flagship plant of Avantium Renewable